bcoin-org/bcoin-org.github.io/guides-markdown/multisig-tx.md

 // Wrapper for skipping errors, when you rerun the script
 // It could have been as simple as
-//  await client.createWallet(options);
+//  await client.createWallet('primary', options);
 const createMultisigWallet = async function createMultisigWallet(client, options, skipExists) {
-  assert(client instanceof Client, 'client should be bcoin.http.Client');
+  assert(client instanceof NodeClient, 'client should be NodeClient');
   assert(options.id, 'You need to provide id in options');

   const defaultOpts = {